-The remains of the nineteenth century Stonewall Mine and its former workers’ community are located at the northern end of Cuyamaca Rancho State Park (SP), San Diego County, next to Cuyamaca Lake (Figure 1, below).
+The remains of the nineteenth century Stonewall Mine and its former workers’ community are located at the northern end of Cuyamaca Rancho State Park, next to Cuyamaca Lake (Figure 1, below).
 Together, they are designated archaeological site CA-SDI-18502.
 The site is open to the public daily and has a parking lot, restroom, and picnic tables.
 Archaeologists from the Southern Service Center (SSC) of California State Parks conducted test-level archaeological excavations at potential locations of new park visitor facilities in April-June 2006 and October-November 2007 to identify the presence or absence of significant cultural remains.
 The latter fieldwork represents the first subsurface archaeological explorations ever conducted at the Stonewall Mine site.

 The geomorphic province in which Cuyamaca Rancho SP lies is composed primarily of granitic rock of the Southern California Batholith.
 The batholith has been dated as Late Cretaceous in age.
 The Stonewall Mine itself consists of a body of gold-bearing quartz surrounded by quartz diorite and schist.
 Today, the site is characterized by a pine-oak woodland vegetation community with a ground cover dominated by exotic grasses.
 Cuyamaca Lake and montane meadows surround Stonewall Mine and the old townsite.

 History (Based primarily on research by H. John McAleer and Alexa Luberski-Clausen)